microsoft/azure-digital-twins-java/twin-reflector-proxy/README.md

-# DRAFT - Twin Reflector Proxy
+# Twin Reflector Proxy

-This module aims to provide a dispatcher application that consumes Azure Event Hub event streams which contain topology changes and/or as telemetry ingress.
+This module aims to provide a dispatcher application that consumes Azure Event Hub event streams which contain topology changes and/or telemetry ingress.
 The goal is to provide cloud ingress point that serves as a bride between arbitrary IoT protocol gateways and Azure Digital Twins.

 Disclaimer: the module is still work in progress and implementation pieces at this point have a PoC character at best.